MCHatcher/Optimal-pensions_labour_supply/README.md

 # Optimal-pensions
-Optimal pensions with endogenous labour supply (OLG model)
+This repository provides replication files and appendices for the paper "Optimal pensions with endogenous labour supply" which uses an overlapping generations model.